Fatty acyl-CoA esters

+Different enzymes are specific for fatty acids of different chain length.

-Then, the acyl CoA esters are transported in mitochondria.
+Then, the acyl-CoA esters are transported in mitochondria.
 They are converted to fatty acyl carnitine by carnitine acyltransferase I, an enzyme of the inner leaflet of the outer mitochondrial membrane.
 Fatty acyl carnitine is then transported by an antiport in exchange for free carnitine to the inner surface of the inner mitochondrial membrane.
 There carnitine acyltransferase II reverses the process, producing fatty acyl-CoA and carnitine.
 This shuttle mechanism is required only for longer chain fatty acids.

 Once inside the mitochondrial matrix, the fatty acyl-CoA derivatives are degraded by a series of reactions that release acetyl-CoA and leads to the production of NADH and FADH2.
-There are four steps in fatty acid oxidation pathway; oxidation, hydration, oxidation, and thiolysis.
+There are four steps the in fatty acid beta-oxidation pathway; oxidation, hydration, oxidation, and thiolysis.
 It requires 7 rounds of this pathway to degrade palmitate (a C16 fatty acid).